50enta/ws-challenge/README.md

 Note that the first parameter refers to the image name and the second to the folder where you should find the files to be used for the build.

-After executing the last command, it is possible to view the images in question using the `docker images` command
+After executing the last command, it is possible to view the images in question using the `docker images` command.

 Now there is only the image that is ready to be used in the creation of the container.
 The following command will create the container, allow it to be visible/accessible from the outside on port **:8080** and also ensure that it is the service that will start with the operating system: